Njonja Tjoa Hin Hoei: Biography

 During the prewar years she was very active in Chinese political organizations in Java.
 From 1934 to 1938 she was secretary of the Buddhist Association in Batavia.
-And from 1932 to 1940 she was chair of the Chinese Women's Association in Batavia.
+From 1932 to 1940 she was chair of the Chinese Women's Association in Batavia.

 In September 1935, with the encouragement of family and her readers, she launched her own magazine Maandblad Istri (wife's monthly), often known simply as Istri (wife).
 It was printed in Malay (Indonesian) and was aimed mainly at Peranakan Chinese women, especially those who were not educated enough to be able to read Dutch.
 Eventually it seems to have become popular among Indonesian women as well; in turn, Tjoa advocated for good relations between them and Chinese women, and an awareness of their situation.
 Istri published fiction, film reviews, recipes, fashion, and educational content about children's health and women's status; the majority of the content was written by Tjoa herself.
 Tjoa's editorial line was not always a radical one; she believed that women should be modest and follow traditional Chinese values, and that education was useful to create ideal wives and daughters.
 Among its editorial board was Thung Sin Nio, a Dutch-educated medical doctor.
 Another reason for its longevity is that the magazine had the support of the mainstream Peranakan community in Batavia, including the THHK and Chung Hwa Hui.
 This support also allowed Tjoa and other writers to publish under their own names; at the time it was still common for women writers in the Indies to publish under pseudonyms.

 In 1940 Tjoa had legal difficulties as editor of the magazine when it was deemed to have printed defamatory material under the Indies' strict censorship laws.
 The court eventually found the case inadmissible.
 The magazine ceased publication during the Japanese occupation and Indonesian National Revolution and restarted after independence.
 At some point during the early- or mid-1950s it closed due to money problems and paper shortages.
 The death of her husband Tjoa Hin Hoei in 1956 may also have been a factor.

 Following independence she was also active in a number of Chinese Indonesian and Buddhist organizations.
 From 1952 onwards she became director of Tri Budaja, the publication of the Sam Kauw Indonesia federation (三教文化).
 She was also chair of the women's section of the Consultative Council for Indonesian Citizenship from 1956 to 1964.

 Following the Transition to the New Order, many Chinese Indonesian organizations were closed by the dictatorship; after that she mostly focused on the publication of religious materials and remained active in local Buddhist organizations in Jakarta.
 After 1973 she became a deputy leader in the newly founded Indonesian Buddhist Women's Fellowship (Wanita Buddhis Indonesia).
 During this period she adopted the Indonesian or Buddhist name Visakha Gunadharma.

 She died on 26 September 1990 (some sources incorrectly give the year as 1993).
 She left an autobiography (Visakha Gunadharma: Otobiografi Kwee Yat Nio) which is as of yet unpublished.